-Search result: 39
+Search result: 50

-Sri Lanka, Ambepussa | Bronze, Asia Pacific, 2014 | Silver, Global, 2015
+Sri Lanka, Ambepussa | Building Better Recognition, Asia Pacific, 2017 | Silver, Global, 2015

-Following over 25 years of civil war, the reintegration of young soldiers is one of the great challenges Sri Lanka faces.
-This Community Library provided young men from underprivileged backgrounds with construction training during the implementation of the building.
-The slender building with a footprint of 1,400 sq m sits lightly in the landscape and wraps around an inner courtyard, taking full advantage of cross ventilation and daylighting.
+Following over 25 years of civil war, the reintegration of young soldiers is one of the great challenges facing Sri Lanka.
+This Community Library retrained a labor force geared for combat with building skills to equip them for post-military life.
+The slender building sits lightly in the landscape and wraps around an inner courtyard, taking full advantage of cross ventilation and daylighting.
 Rammed-earth walls and recycled materials reduce costs and the ecological footprint.

 Canada, Toronto | Acknowledgement prize, North America, 2014

-The renovation and extension project currently under construction provides a new home for the John H Daniels Faculty of Architecture, Landscape & Design on the site of a culturally significant nineteenth century structure.
+The renovation and extension project the Daniels Building at One Spadina Crescent opened in November 2017.
+The new home for the John H Daniels Faculty of Architecture, Landscape & Design is on the site of a culturally significant nineteenth century structure.
 The project rehabilitates existing urban, landscape, and architectural elements – and demonstrates the University of Toronto’s aim to foreground sustainability as part of its pedagogic program.

-India, Tatiba Baraibura | Acknowledgement prize, Asia Pacific, 2014
+Indonesia, Parung | Acknowledgement prize, Asia Pacific, 2017

-Lebanon, Beirut | "Next Generation" 4th prize, Middle East Africa, 2014
+Syria, Aleppo | "Next Generation" 2nd prize, Middle East Africa, 2017

 Belgium, Brussels | Acknowledgement prize, Europe, 2014